Initial focus areas of the Regional Infrastructure Fund

 The Māori economy is an important, and growing, component of New Zealand’s economy.
 Research commissioned by the Reserve Bank of New Zealand estimates that GDP from the Māori economy grew 37% in real terms from 2013 to 2018, compared to 20% nationally.

 Access to capital can be a particular barrier for Māori entities and businesses.
-It is often difficult to borrow against collectively owned land/whenua (whenua Māori) and some Māori entities have lower levels of assets to be used by lenders as security collateral.
+It is often difficult to borrow against collectively owned land/whenua (whenua Māori) and some Māori entities have lower levels of assets that can be used by lenders as security collateral.
 These barriers to lending result in underutilised whenua Māori, with low productivity.

 The RIF aims to be a potential source of investment in Māori-led regional infrastructure projects where it is proven that it cannot be found elsewhere.